mrsimi/buycoins_engineering_test/README.md

 ## Project Structure and Setup:

-buycoins_test: Houses the who code built on asp.net Core 6.0 and can be ran locally
+buycoins_test: Houses the code built on asp.net Core 6.0 and can be ran locally

 buycoins_test.Tests: houses the integration test build using the xunit test and can also be ran locally.